icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/outgoing-request.md

 ## Request payload and payload continuation

-The payload of a request is sequence of bytes that represents the argument(s) of an operation.
-An invoker does not know the size of this sequence.
+The payload of a request is a stream of bytes that represents the argument(s) of an operation.
 When a connection sends a request, it reads and logically copies these bytes to the network connection until there is no more byte to read.

-When a connection receives a request, it reads these bytes from the network and give them to a [dispatcher](../dispatch/dispatch-pipeline#the-dispatcher-abstraction).
+On the other side, the connection reads these bytes from the network and give them to a [dispatcher](../dispatch/dispatch-pipeline#the-dispatcher-abstraction).

 The payload of an outgoing request is actually split in two: a first part that the connection sends before awaiting the